RavMan1991/Bike_Sharing_Case_Study/README.md

 ## Acknowledgements
 Give credit here.
-- This project was in contribution to Linear Refression Assignment on Bike Sharing systen by Upgrad.
+- This project was in contribution to Linear Refression Assignment on Bike Sharing system by Upgrad.

 ## Contact
-Created by [@ravman1991] - feel free to contact me!
+Created by [@RavMan1991] - feel free to contact me!

 <!-- Optional -->